-In review, The American Press Institute provides news and research on how to produce the best journalism such as this: 7 characteristics of effective accountability journalists and this Americans and the News Media: What they do — and don’t — understand about each other.
+In review, The American Press Institute provides news and research on producing the best journalism such as this: 7 characteristics of effective accountability journalists and this Americans and the News Media: What they do — and don’t — understand about each other.
 In general, API achieves exactly what they describe as their mission with minimal bias.

-A factual search reveals they have never failed a fact check.
-In fact, API is used by IFCN fact checkers as an information source.
+- A factual search reveals they have never failed a fact check.
+IFCN fact-checkers use them as a source.

-Overall, we rate the American Press Institute Least Biased based on neutral low biased research and Very High for factual reporting due to being used as an information source by IFCN fact checkers.
-(D. Van Zandt 2/16/2019)
+Overall, we rate the American Press Institute Least Biased based on neutral, low biased research and Very High for factual reporting due to being used as an information source by IFCN fact-checkers.
+(D. Van Zandt 2/16/2019) Updated (8/5/2021)